Catholic Charities of Northeast Kansas

 Catholic Identity Statement

-Founded by the Roman Catholic Church to meet the needs of the most vulnerable in our communities, Catholic Charities of Northeast Kansas looks to Sacred Scripture and the traditions and teachings of the Church to guide its mission.
+Founded by the Roman Catholic Church to meet the needs of the most vulnerable, Catholic Charities looks to Sacred Scripture and the traditions and teachings of the Church to guide our mission.

 Read Statement